ANYbotics/grid_map/README.md

 ![Grid map example in rviz](grid_map_visualization/doc/point_cloud.jpg)

-## Citing
+## Publications

-The methods used in this software are described in the following paper (available [here](http://dx.doi.org/10.3929/ethz-a-010173654)):
+If you use this work in an academic context, please cite the following publication(s):

-P. Fankhauser, M. Bloesch, C. Gehring, M. Hutter, and R. Siegwart, **"Robot-Centric Elevation Mapping with Uncertainty Estimates"**, in International Conference on Climbing and Walking Robots (CLAWAR), 2014.
+* P. Fankhauser, M. Bloesch, C. Gehring, M. Hutter, and R. Siegwart, **"Robot-Centric Elevation Mapping with Uncertainty Estimates"**, in International Conference on Climbing and Walking Robots (CLAWAR), 2014. ([PDF](http://dx.doi.org/10.3929/ethz-a-010173654))

         @inproceedings{Fankhauser2014RobotCentricElevationMapping,
             author = {Fankhauser, Péter and Bloesch, Michael and Gehring, Christian and Hutter, Marco and Siegwart, Roland}, title = {Robot-Centric Elevation Mapping with Uncertainty Estimates}, booktitle = {International Conference on Climbing and Walking Robots (CLAWAR)}, year = {2014}
         }

 ## Installation

 ### Dependencies

+Except for ROS packages that are part of the standard installation (*cmake-modules*, *roscpp*, *sensor_msgs*, and *nav_msgs*), the grid map library depends only on the linear algebra library [Eigen].

 - [Eigen](http://eigen.tuxfamily.org) (linear algebra library).

+        sudo apt-get install libeigen3-dev

 ### Building

-In order to install, clone the latest version from this repository into your catkin workspace and compile the package using
+To install, clone the latest version from this repository into your catkin workspace and compile the package using

-    cd catkin_workspace/src
+    cd catkin_ws/src
     git clone https://github.com/ethz-asl/grid_map.git
     cd ../
     catkin_make

+### Packages Overview

+This repository consists of following packages:

+* ***grid_map_core*** implements the algorithms of the grid map library.
+It provides the `GridMap` class and several helper classes such as the iterators.
+This package is implemented without [ROS] dependencies.
+* ***grid_map*** is the main package for [ROS] dependent projects using the grid map library.
+It provides the interfaces to convert the base classes to several ROS] message types.
+* ***grid_map_msgs*** holds the [ROS] message and service definitions around the [grid_map_msg/GridMap] message type.
+* ***grid_map_visualization*** contains a node written to convert GridMap messages to other [ROS] message types for visualization in [RViz].
+The visualization parameters are configurable through [ROS] parameters.
+* ***grid_map_filters*** TODO
+* ***grid_map_demos*** contains several nodes for demonstration purposes.
+The *simple_demo* node demonstrates a simple example for using the grid map library.
+An extended demonstration of the library's functionalities is given in the *tutorial_demo* node.
+Finally, the *iterators_demo* showcases the usage of the grid map iterators.

 ### Unit Tests